Elementary Real Analysis: Fekete's lemma in combinatorics

-\begin{defi}[meanders] A~\underline{meander } is any triple $\langle V,E,E'\rangle$ such that $(V,E)$ and $(V,E')$ are two {\em NC} matchings on the same vertex set $V$ such that for every partition $\{A,B\}$ of $V$ in two blocks there exists an edge $e\in E\cup E'$ intersecting both $A$ and $B$. \end{defi} We draw a~meander $\langle V,E,E'\rangle$ in the plane $\R^2$ with the vertices in $V$ ($\sus\Z$) on the $x$-axis $(y=0)$ and the edges in $E$, respectively $E'$, represented by half-circles in the upper, respectively lower, half-plane with respect to $(y=0)$.
-The condition in the definition says that the resulting union of semicircles is a~connected and closed non-self-intersecting plane curve (circuit).
-In fact, meanders are almost always introduced in such geometric terms (see, for example, the beginning of \cite{albe_pate,dele_al}).
-Definition~\ref{def_meand} introduces them only in terms of hereditarily finite sets and needs no uncountable sets, like the plane $\R^2$.
+such that $\langle V,E\rangle$ and $\langle V,E'\rangle$ are two non-crossing matchings on a~common vertex set $V$ such that for every partition $\{A,B\}$ of $V$, some edge in $E\cup E'$ joins $A$ and $B$. \end{defi} We can draw any meander $\langle V,E,E'\rangle$ in the plane: the vertices in $V$ are located on the $x$-axis and the edges in $E$, resp. $E'$, are represented by half-circles drawn above, resp. below, the $x$-axis.
+The last condition in Definition~\ref{def_meand} is (equivalent to) connectivity: the resulting union of semicircles is a~connected and closed non-self-intersecting plane curve (circuit).
+It is more common to introduce meanders in these geometric terms\,---\,see, for example, the beginning of \cite{albe_pate,dele_al}.
+For $n\in\N$, we define $m(n)$ to be the number of meanders $\langle[2n],E,E'\rangle$.